georchestra/georchestra/doc/how_to_upgrade.md

 # How to upgrade versions ?

+First of all, read the [release notes](../RELEASE_NOTES.md) matching the version you plan to install.

 ## Pre-requisites

 We suppose that your configuration is versioned with git, and that it has two remotes: